pjfanning/jackson-scala3-reflection-extensions/README.md

 to get type info based on Scala 3 [Tasty](https://docs.scala-lang.org/scala3/guides/tasty-overview.html) files (or at compile time, see Performance section).

-This lib can be used with [jackson-module-scala](https://github.com/FasterXML/jackson-module-scala).
+This lib is designed to used with [jackson-module-scala](https://github.com/FasterXML/jackson-module-scala).
 By default, jackson-module-scala uses Java reflection to work out the class structure.

 `ScalaReflectionExtensions` can be mixed into your ObjectMapper in as a similar way to jackson-module-scala's